alphagov/notifications-python-client/README.md

 #### `older_than`

-If omitted all messages are returned.
-Otherwise you can filter to retrieve all received text messages older than the given id.
+If omitted first 250 received text messages are returned.
+Otherwise the next 250 received text messages older than the given id are returned.

 </details>